 The Borgen Project interviewed Imraan Buccus, a senior research associate at the Auwal Socio-Economic Research Institute in South Africa and political analyst for various Durban news stations and papers.
 He identifies urbanization and unemployment as key drivers of poor access to housing in the country.
 From 2007 to 2017, the percentage of South African residents living in urban areas had risen from 60 to 65.

 Baccus believes that the cities represent hope for a large portion of the impoverished and unemployed population.
-Unfortunately, recent migration has caused overcrowding in urban areas, and the national and municipal authorities have been overwhelmed by the influx.
-Another issue faced is that the informal settlements in South Africa are unregulated and, therefore, are often built in dangerous locations like river banks.
-City by-laws mandate that these shacks by removed for public safety reasons.
+Unfortunately, recent migration has caused overcrowding in urban areas, and the influx has overwhelmed the national and municipal authorities.
+Another issue is that the informal settlements in South Africa are unregulated and, therefore, often are in dangerous locations like river banks.
+City by-laws have mandated the removal of these shacks for public safety reasons.